grokify/fastly-guide-compute/docs/compute/quickstart_javascript.md

 ## TL/DR

-To create a simple "Hello, World!" example, use the Fastly CLI to create an empty project and then modify the `src/index.js` file to emit "Hello, World!" instead of "OK".
+To create a simple "Hello, World!" synthetic response example, use the Fastly CLI to create an empty project and then modify the `src/index.js` file to emit "Hello, World!" instead of "OK".

 There are a number of files deployed as part of this process, but they key files are the `fastly.toml` file and the `src/index.js` file.